ohjeffrey20/ELEC3117-WHAM/README.md

 * esp8266.h
 * esp8266.c

-The above files are open source libraries that we were allowed to use.
+The above is an open source library by Camil Staps, to use the esp8266.
+It is important to note, so changes were made to this code to better match our needs.

 ## Code contents
 * DHT11.c includes code for the temperature/humidty sensor
 * LCD.c includes code for the LCD